 The LIFX Original A21 Wi-Fi Smart LED Light Bulb allows you to choose from 16 million colors, including around a thousand different kinds of white.
 Using only 11 watts of power, it gives you 1100 lumens of brightness for an expected life of 22.8 years.

 You can control the LIFX Smart LED Light Bulb using the Android, Windows 10 and iOS mobile app.

 Connecting the LIFX smart bulbs allows you to work your lights along with other devices, such as having it automatically turn on when somebody opens the door.
-Price: $59.99 (For the latest prices and discounts, check here).
+Available on Amazon (For the latest prices and discounts, check here).

 Other SmartThings-compatible devices that you should check out